josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Unfortunately, you probably have to stuff a lot of keywords in there to try to get it past automated screening software, but try to find a way to do that without making the reader's eyes glaze over.

 Your resume is an opportunity to tell your story and set yourself apart.
-By all means, take whatever advice seems prudent on making sure the required content is there, so you get through the initial screen.
+By all means, take whatever advice seems prudent on making sure the required content is there.
 But beyond that: be sure this piece of paper highlights who you are, what you've done, and what impact you had, without just looking like a wall of text.

 (Pro design tip: white space is your friend.
 You'll usually hit the point where you can't possibly squeeze your content any further _long_ before you hit the point of too much white space.)